Thor40/MVCtech/README.md

 ## Features
 --------------------
 ### Features include:
-* Shows all Categories, Products, Tags
+* Allows Login or Register new User
-* Allows creation of new Categories, Products, Tags
+* Shows Dashboard that allows creation of new Post
-* Allows update of previously created Categories, Products, Tags
+* User can Upvote, Comment, Edit, and Delete Posts
-* Allows deletion of previously created Categories, Products, Tags
+* User can Log out